Bachelor of Business Administration in Human Resource Management

 BBA Human Resource Management at ACity

-The Bachelor of Business Administration in Human Resource Management program is structured to develop analytical and conceptual skills necessary to interpret the nature, forms and incidences of human resource management, and develop and implement HR policies and procedures in an ever-changing business environment.
+The Bachelor of Business Administration in Human Resource Management program is designed to develop the analytical and conceptual skills required to understand the dynamics of human resource management.
+Students learn how to design, implement, and evaluate HR policies and practices that respond to the demands of today’s fast-changing business environment.

 Top Careers in Human Resource Management